DavidWolff218/children_lab/README.md

 In this lab, we'll explore how to use **children** effectively and when it might be a better choice than props.

-Got it!
-Here’s the section reformatted for your README:

 # **Conditional Rendering and Prop-Heavy Components**

 Let's head over into `App.jsx` and see how things are being rendered for the Real Estate site we're building.
 We have a container `div` with a few column `div`s inside.
 For simplicity, I’ve avoided creating additional child components for each of the three separate columns, but in a real scenario, I’d usually do that.
 Also, since we're not making fetch requests, the data is mostly hardcoded, though this can be viewed as pulling data in from state.